helpfulengineering/devops/guidance/Credentials.md

 # Creating a lastpass account
 If you do not have a lastpass account please [create one](https://lastpass.com/create-account.php).  **DO NOT FORGET YOUR LASTPASS PASSWORD!**  It cannot be reset by the infosec team or lastpass.
 Your password is used to generate your encryption key, so it is unique to you.
 We also recommend installing the lastpass browser extension to your favorite browser.

-After your account is created send the email address you used to sign up to the infosec team ([#skill-infosec](https://app.slack.com/client/TUTSYURT3/CV4TYGC1Z)) and they will share passwords with you.
+After your account is created make sure to sign in, this will generate your encryption keys so passwords can be shared securely.
+Send the email address you used to sign up to the infosec team ([#skill-infosec](https://app.slack.com/client/TUTSYURT3/CV4TYGC1Z)) and they will share passwords with you.
 If you are outside of the admin group in slack approval for access will be required.
 The infosec team will reach out to the admin group for approval.

 [Lastpass sharing documentation](https://helpdesk.lastpass.com/sharing-4-0/)